finc/vufind/vufind-results-grouping/README.md

 ### HTML / Templates

 We use Bootstraps collapse function to implement this.
-It might require 'bootstrapizing' VuFind's `result-list.phtml` because Bootstrap often conflicts with the Flexboxes used in default VuFind.
+It might require 'bootstrapizing' VuFind's `result-list.phtml` because Bootstrap sometimes conflicts with the Flexboxes used in default VuFind.

 #### Checkbox